-PCP focuses on the person's goals, while still meeting the person's basic needs [the need for food, shelter, clothing, health care, employment opportunities, educational opportunities, legal services, transportation, and recreation as identified in the Code].
-As appropriate for the person, the PCP process may address Recovery, Self-Determination, Positive Behavior Supports, Treatment of Substance Abuse or other Co-Occurring Disorders, and Transition Planning as described in the relevant MDHHS policies and initiatives.
+PCP focuses on the individual's goals while still meeting his/her basic needs (food, shelter, clothing, health care, employment opportunities, educational opportunities, legal services, transportation, and recreation as identified in the Code).
+As appropriate for the individual, the PCP process may address recovery, self-determination, positive behavior supports, treatment of substance abuse or other co-occurring disorders, and transition planning as described in the relevant Michigan Department of Health and Human Services (MDHHS) policies and initiatives.

-PCP focuses on services and supports needed (including medically necessary services and supports funded by the CMHSP) for the person to work toward and achieve their personal goals.
+PCP focuses on services and supports needed (including medically necessary services and supports funded by the CMHSP) for the individual to work toward and achieve his/her personal goals.

-For minor children, the concept of PCP is incorporated into a family-driven, youthguided approach (see the MDHHS Family-Driven and Youth-Guided Policy and Practice Guideline).
-The needs of the child are interwoven with the needs of the family, and therefore supports and services impact the entire family.
+For minor children, the concept of PCP is incorporated into a family-driven, youth-guided approach.
+See the MDHHS Family-Driven and Youth-Guided Policy and Practice Guideline.
+The needs of the child are interwoven with the needs of the family; and therefore, supports and services impact the entire family.
 As the child ages, services and supports should become more youth-guided especially during transition into adulthood.
-When the person reaches adulthood, his or her needs and goals become primary.
-There are a few circumstances where the involvement of a minor's family may be not appropriate:
+When the individual reaches adulthood, his/her needs and goals become primary.

+There are a few circumstances where the involvement of a minor's family may not be appropriate:

 - a.
-The minor is 14 years of age or older and has requested services without the knowledge or consent of parents, guardian or person in loco parentis within the restrictions stated in the Code. - b.
+The minor is 14 years of age or older and has requested services without the knowledge or consent of parents, a guardian, or an individual in loco parentis within the restrictions stated in the MMHC. - b.
 The minor is emancipated. - c.
 The inclusion of the parent(s) or significant family members would constitute a substantial risk of physical or emotional harm to the minor or substantial disruption of the planning process.
 Justification of the exclusion of parents shall be documented in the clinical record.